 Are you passionate about caring for animals?
 Do you long for the chance to spend your entire workday surrounded by furry creatures?
 If so, you have likely pondered how long it takes to study to become a vet nurse.
 In this post, we will provide you with the answer to this question, as well as information that you should consider, in regard to becoming a vet nurse.
 By the end, we hope you are more inspired than ever to pursue your passion for caring for animals.

-How long does it take to become a veterinary nurse?
+How long do you need to study to become a veterinary nurse?

 It takes a specialised skill set, depth of knowledge and key personal attributes to help make becoming a vet nurse a reality.
 Veterinary nurses must complete a minimum of a year’s training before becoming qualified.
 The exact length of time depends on your prior knowledge and skills, your chosen study mode and your training institution.